vrikodar/Big-Papa/README.md

 `There were problems with writing code for javscript injector due to ongoing problems with netfilterqueue installation`

-**BUT YOU CAN STILL USE BETTERCAP TO BECOME MAN IN THE MIDDLE AND ALSO INJECT JAVASCRIPT CODE**
+**BUT YOU CAN STILL USE BETTERCAP TO BECOME MAN IN THE MIDDLE AND ALSO INJECT JAVASCRIPT CODE USING BETTERCAP**

 *Then you can run Big-Papa to capture cookies*